teschel6/kepler/README.md

 - One cluster per line
 - Paticle Cluster Syntax (space delimited)
 - CLUSTER_CODE  X_POSITION  Y_POSITION RADIUS  N_PARTICLES MASS
+- Positions are relative on a scale of 0.0-1.0
 - please look at the example datafiles

 Cluster Codes